 The program culminates in the Student Expo Day, held at Edith Cowan University.
 This is a great day out on campus, giving students the chance to experience uni life and also learn about the opportunities available to them when they finish high school.

 We work with industry supporters who provide industry-related activities and games for students to complete.
 Students rotate between the exhibitions and generate points through the industry-related activities.
 The group who accumulates the most points throughout the day wins.

 The Student Expo Day is open to all students to attend.
 Students are required to form groups of 5-6 and work as a team to get points.

-We are now finalising our activities for the expo day and are seeking program supporters who can assist with interactive displays, giving students the opportunity to learn about the different jobs and activities within the industry.
+We are now finalising our activities for the expo day and are seeking program supporters who can assist with interactive displays, allowing students to learn about the different jobs and activities within the industry.
 If you would like to get involved, please contact us today.